benjamin-manning/website_benjaminmanning.io/content/project/memos/index.md

 ---
 title: Public Policy Memos on Topics of National and Global Importance
-summary: These policy memos address four distinct topics including - assisting the National Parks Service in minimizing forest fires in the midsts of global warming, presenting the United States with strategies to rejoin the Iran Nuclear Deal, addressing COVID-19 in the early stages of the pandemic in Africa and Latin America from the perspective of the World Health Organization, and helping the state of Ohio address food insecurity.
+summary: Topics include - The National Parks Service minimizing forest fire damge, improving food insecurity in Ohio, strategizing for the U.S. to rejoin the Iran Nuclear Deal, and addressing COVID-19 in Africa and Latin America during the early stages of the pandemic
 tags:
 - Completed
 date: "2020-2-27T00:00:00Z"